Politics of France: Financial courts

 France's main Court of Audit (Cour des Comptes) and regional audit courts audit government finances, public institutions (including other courts), and public entities.
 The court publishes an annual report and can refer criminal matters to public prosecutors.
 It can also directly fine public accountants for mishandling funds, and refer civil servants who misused funds to the Court of Financial and Budgetary Discipline.

 The main and regional audit courts do not judge the accountants of private organizations.
 However, in some circumstances, they may audit their accounting, especially when an organization has been awarded a government contract over a public utility or a service requiring the permanent use of the public domain or if an organization is a bidder on a government contract.
 The Court is often solicitated by various state agencies, parliamentary commissions, and public regulators, but it can also petitioned to act by any French citizen or organization operating in France.

 The Court's finances are overseen by financial commissions of the two Houses of the French Parliament which also set the Court's working budget in the annual Act of finances.

 Ombudsman

 In 1973 the position of médiateur de la République (the Republic's ombudsman) was created.
 The ombudsman is charged with solving, without the need to a recourse before the courts, the disagreements between citizens and the administrations and other entities charged with a mission of a public service; proposing reforms to the Government and the administrations to further these goals; and actively participating in the international promotion of human rights.

+In 2008, the office was enshrined in the French Constitution and three years later, in 2011, it was renamed Défenseur des droits (Defender of Rights).

-The ombudsman is appointed for a period of 6 years by the President of the Republic in the Council of Ministers.
+The ombudsman is appointed for a period of six years by the president of the republic in the Council of Ministers.
 He cannot be removed from office and is protected for his official actions by an immunity similar to parliamentary immunity.
 He does not receive or accept orders from any authority.
-The current ombudsman is Jean-Paul Delevoye.
+The current ombudsman is Claire Hédon.